pressmind/web-core-skeleton-basic/README.md

 git clone https://github.com/pressmind/web-core-skeleton-basic.git
 ```

-when you downloaded the .zip file, extract the sources
+if you downloaded the .zip file, extract the sources

 * create a MySQL database